patricklafrance/esm-treeshaking/README.md

 Since the `app` project `index.js` only respectively the `subtract` and `divide` functions from `package-1` and `package-2` we expect that Webpack ESM treeshaking will not bundled the `add` and `multiply` functions.

-However, by looking in the app project resulting `main.js` file, we can see that the `multiply` function is added.
+By looking in the app project resulting `main.js` file, we can see that the `multiply` function is added, however the `add` function is not.

 The conclusion here is that Webpack ESM treeshaking do work as expected but the modules must be in distinct files.